-Join us for a one-of-a-kind Next Indiana Campfires experience on Sunday, June 28.
+Join us for a one-of-a-kind Next Indiana Campfires experience.
 Through a mix of 360-degree videos and Zoom, we’ll “trek” along the White River and its tributaries.
-Along the way, we’ll read short texts and have conversation about the ways people have shaped the White River and how the river has in turn shaped the communities along it.
-Facilitator Ryan Schnurr of Purdue University will lead us through readings and conversation, while Emily Wood of Indiana Wildlife will be along to point out features of the landscape and how she and others are working to restore it today.
+Along the way, we’ll read short texts and have conversations about the ways people have shaped the White River and how the river has in turn shaped the communities along it.

 Note: If you’ve never been able to attend a trek like this because of accessibility issues, here’s your chance!

 We’ve partnered with 12 Stars Media to produce a meditative, exploratory short film that takes you to a riparian woodland on an early spring day in Indiana.
 Whether on your own, with family and housemates sheltering in place with you, or with friends online, watch the film and use it as a springboard for thinking and conversation.
 Our website includes prompts and readings, as well as instructions for how to create your own “Slow Moment.”

 Slip our Trail Companion into your backpack and head outdoors.